Amendment to the Act on the Institute of National Remembrance: Israel

-Even before being passed, the law damaged the Israel–Poland relations.
+Even before being passed, the law damaged Israel–Poland relations.
 Israel's Foreign Ministry director-general Yuval Rotem reported that preserving the memory of the Holocaust takes priority over international relations.
 He said that "Preserving the memory of the Holocaust is a matter beyond the bilateral relationship between Israel and Poland.
 It is a core issue cutting to the essence of the Jewish people".
 Israel's Prime Minister Benjamin Netanyahu accused Poland of Holocaust denial.
 Yad Vashem condemned the Polish bill, saying that, while "Polish death camps" as a phrase is a historic misrepresentation, the legislation is "liable to blur the historical truths regarding the assistance the Germans received from the Polish population during the Holocaust".

 Other Israeli officials such as Education and Diaspora Affairs Minister Naftali Bennett have termed the expression a "misrepresentation", although Bennett said of the proposed law "This is a shameful disregard of the truth.
 It is a historic fact that many Poles aided in the murder of Jews, handed them in, abused them, and even killed Jews during and after the Holocaust."
 Israeli president Reuven Rivlin said in Auschwitz that historians should be able to study the Holocaust without restrictions.
 He also stated "There is no doubt that many Poles fought against the Nazi regime, but we cannot deny the fact that Poland and Poles lent a hand to the annihilation".